NFDI4Biodiversity/SeasonalSchool2026/README.md

 * Make sure to adress [requirements](#requirements), i.e. brush-up your [Git, Python and R skills](misc/install.md#recommended)
 * Register for the following services and organisations (find a list of links and resources [here](misc/install.md))
   * Necessary
-    * GBIF
     * GitHub
     * QFieldCloud
-    * Zenodo (alternative: ORCID)
   * Recommended
     * ORCID
+    * GBIF (or use ORCID)
+    * Zenodo (or use ORCID)
 * Install or update the following programs on your local computer (find a list of links and resources [here](misc/install.md))
   * Necessary
     * OpenRefine
     * RightField
     * QField
+    * QGIS
     * Spreadsheet software (e.g. LibreOffice, Microsoft Excel)
   * Recommended
     * Jupyter (local)
     * Git
+* Please make sure you have access to Jupyter4NFDI or an alternative solution before the course starts (instructions and alternatives are available [here](https://github.com/NFDI4Biodiversity/SeasonalSchool2026/blob/main/misc/install.md#access-to-jupyter)).

-❗ Please refer to [this list of resources](misc/install.md) if you need help with accounts or installations.
+❗ Please refer to [this list of resources](misc/install.md) for details!

 ### During the workshop